STEAM Train partners with other organizations to fulfill its mission

-Wesleyan University's Non-Profit Board Residency Course has offered STEAM Train two students to serve on our Board of Directors for a year.
-Wesleyan is also the host site for STEAM Train’s Fast Track Web Development classes.
+Wesleyan University's Non-Profit Board Residency Course has offered STEAM Train students to serve on our Board of Directors.
+Wesleyan was also the host site for STEAM Train’s Fast Track Academy.

 STEAM BOUND is a collaboration between STEAM Train and UPWARD BOUND MATH SCIENCE (UBMS) of Wesleyan University.
 The goal to enrich the existing offering to the UBMS participants by providing specific exposure to the disciplines of STEAM (Science, Technology, Engineering, digital Arts, and Math).

 Hallam - ICS

 control system integration and commissioning firm, is the newest partner to join STEAM Train.
 They

 are teachers for the STEAM Bound Program & Adventures in Learning STEM Camp.

 The Middletown Public School District is partnering with STEAM Train to offer after-school programming that will increase exposure to the disciplines of STEAM (science, technology, engineering, digital arts, and mathematics) especially among racially underrepresented students and their families.